bajo1207/piggymetrics/README.md

 ![Disclaimer](https://img.shields.io/badge/Disclaimer-This%20is%20a%20student%20project%20in%20progress-red)

 # PayPal Integration for Piggy Metrics
-*Disclaimer: This is a student project in progress*

 Our goal is to get a better understanding of microservice programming and implement a new service into piggymetrics, which allows users to login with their paypal account and track transactions made via paypal in their piggymetrics history.

 ## Functional services

 PiggyMetrics was decomposed into three core microservices.
 All of them are independently deployable applications, organized around certain business domains.
+In this project we added a microservice that interacts with these core services to add PayPal Integration to PiggyMetrics.

 ### Account service
 Contains general user input logic and validation: incomes/expenses items, savings and account settings.